vienvuong/portfolio/content/blog/009-colorization/index.md

 ---
 author: "Vien Vuong"
-title: "Colorizing the Prokudin-Gorskii Collection With OpenCV"
+title: "Colorizing the Prokudin-Gorskii Collection With OpenCV [Ongoing]"
-date: "2022-08-25"
+date: "2022-08-27"
 description: "This project takes the digitized Prokudin-Gorskii glass plate images and automatically produces a color image with as few visual artifacts as possible.
 To achieve this, I extract the three color channel images, place them on top of each other, and align them so that they form a single RGB color image."
 tags: ["computer-vision", "ml", "project"]
 comments: false